 These obligations refer to the total amount paid to investors through each foreign clearing house.
 For these purposes, "income" means interest and the difference, if any, between the aggregate amount payable on the redemption of the Notes and the issue price of the Notes.
-In accordance with Article 44 of Royal Decree 1065/2007, the Issuer and Paying Agent should provide the Issuer with the statement reflecting the relevant position at the close of business on the business day immediately prior to each interest payment date.
-In the event that on such date, the entity(ies) obliged to provide the declaration fail to do so, the Issuer or the Paying Agent on its behalf will make a withholding at the general rate of 19 per cent. on the total amount of the return on the relevant Notes otherwise payable to such entity.
-Notwithstanding the foregoing, the Issuer has agreed that in the event that withholding tax were required by law due to the failure of the relevant Paying Agent to submit in a timely manner a duly executed and completed certificate pursuant to Law 10/2014 and Royal Decree 1065/2007 and any implementing legislation or regulation, the Issuer will not pay any additional amounts with respect to any such withholding.
+In accordance with Article 44 of Royal Decree 1065/2007, the Issuing and Paying Agent should provide the Issuer with the statement reflecting the information described above at the close of business on the business day immediately prior to each interest payment date.
+In the event that on such date, the entity(ies) obliged to provide the declaration fail to do so, the Issuer or the Issuing and Paying Agent on its behalf will make a withholding at the general rate of 19% on the total amount of the return on the relevant Notes otherwise payable to such entity.
+Notwithstanding the foregoing, the Issuer has agreed that in the event that withholding tax were required by law due to the failure of the relevant Paying Agent to submit in a timely manner a duly executed and completed certificate pursuant to Law 10/2014 and Royal Decree 1065/2007 and any implementing legislation or regulation, the Issuer will not pay any additional amounts with respect to any such withholding, as provided in Condition 10

-In the event that the currently applicable procedures are modified, amended or supplemented by, among other things, any Spanish law, regulation, interpretation or ruling of the Spanish tax authorities, the Issuer will notify the Holders of such information procedures and their implications, as the Issuer may be required to apply withholding tax on any payments made under the Notes if the Holders do not comply with such information procedures.
+In the event that the currently applicable procedures are modified, amended or supplemented by, among other things, any Spanish law, regulation, interpretation or ruling of the Spanish tax authorities, the Issuer will notify the Beneficial Owners of the Notes of such information procedures and their implications, as the Issuer may be required to apply withholding tax on any payments made under the Notes if the Beneficial Owners of the Notes do not comply with such information procedures.